 Skipping doses.
 You'll never know if a drug is working unless you take it exactly as prescribed.

 Unpleasant side effects.
 Many people who have side effects stop taking their antidepressants.
 That isn't a good idea.
-Instead, talk to your doctor and get some help.
+Instead, talk to your doctor.
 You might be able to get rid of or ease the side effects, or switch to a different drug or combo of drugs.
-Also, keep in mind that side effects tend to decrease over time.
+Also, keep in mind that many side effects tend to decrease over time.

 The wrong medicine or the wrong dose.
 Antidepressant drugs work differently in different people.
 Unfortunately, there's no way to predict how well a depression medicine will work without trying it.
 So finding the right medicine, at the right dose, takes trial and error -- and occasionally, some time.
 Many people give up before they find the right one.

-Your genes.
-Researchers have begun to examine genes that may be linked with harder-to-treat forms of depression in some people.
-But genetic tests can't, as yet, pinpoint which medicines are the most effective for a given person with depression.
+Researchers have begun to look at genes that may be linked with harder-to-treat forms of depression in some people.
+But genetic tests can't, as yet, pinpoint which medicines are the most effective for a given person.